Bridgewater State University Dana Mohler-Faria Science & Mathematics Center

 The vision is comprised of a single complex that integrates the once scattered biology, chemistry, earth science, geography, physics, math and computer science departments.
 The new integrated and expanded facilities for teaching and research have strengthened the University’s undergraduate science program, provides students with opportunities for experiential learning and undergraduate research and fosters cross-disciplinary collaboration among students and faculty.

-The multi-phased project, which also called for the demolition of one wing of the original structure, creates a new green space bordered by the ensemble of buildings including the gymnasium, library and campus center.
-The campus’ primary academic road, Park Avenue, provides an interlude between buildings and an opportunity for pedestrians to engage in their environment.
+The multi-phased project, which also called for the demolition of one wing of the original structure, creates a new campus quadrangle bordered by the ensemble of buildings including the gymnasium, library and campus center.
+The landscape of the new green space extends into the ground floor of the central community space of the atrium and expands into the Memorial Garden on the other side of the building.
+The embedded nature of the landscape within the building is fundamental to the intent to harmoniously and seamlessly engage the surrounding natural environment.

 Photography: © Warren Jagger Photography